rajender8166/Functions-and-Errors---ETH-AVAX/README.md

-# Functions-and-Errors2
+# Assertion Contract

-The Error Handing smart contract is a Solidity contract that demonstrates error handling using "require" and "if-else" statements to handle errors gracefully and provide more informative error messages.
-It showcases how these statements can add conditions and effectively handle errors in a Solidity contract.
+This is a Solidity smart contract that demonstrates the usage of `require()`, `assert()`, and `revert()` statements.
+The contract showcases how these statements can be used for input validation, invariant checks, and handling exceptional cases in a smart contract.

-# Purpose
-The purpose of this smart contract is to showcase different error-handling techniques to ensure safe and reliable contract execution on the Ethereum blockchain.
-It provides three functions that illustrate the usage of require() statements and if-Else statements for handling different scenarios and providing appropriate feedback.
-# Functions
-# 'merci'
-This function takes an input num of type uint and uses the require() statement to check if the num is not equal to zero.
-If num is zero, the function will revert the transaction with the error message: "Number should not be zero."
-Otherwise, the function will execute successfully without any output.
-# 'raju'
-This function performs division with two input parameters: _numerator and _denominator, both of type uint.
-Before performing the division, the function uses the require() statement to check two conditions: _denominator should not be zero.
-If it is zero, the function will revert the transaction with the error message: "Denominator should not be zero." it should be always greater than the denominator.
-If this condition is not met, the function will revert with the error message: "Numerator must be greater than or equal to the denominator."
-If both conditions are satisfied, the function will return the result of the division.
-# 'rajender'
-This function takes an input a of type uint and uses the require() statement to check if a is greater than zero.
-If a is zero or negative, the function will revert the transaction with the error message: "Value of 'y' must be greater than zero."
-Otherwise, the function will return the result of multiplying a with a constant value of x.
+## Getting Started

+### Prerequisites

+To interact with the smart contract, you need the following:

+- An Ethereum wallet (e.g., MetaMask) to send transactions to the contract.
+- An Ethereum development environment (e.g., Remix, Truffle, or Hardhat) for deploying and testing the contract.

+### Deployment

+1. Compile the contract using a Solidity compiler with version 0.8.0 or higher.
+2. Deploy the contract to an Ethereum testnet (e.g., Ropsten, Rinkeby) or the manner using your Ethereum development environment.

+### Functionality

+The contract contains the following functions:

+#### `setValue(uint256 _value)`

+Sets the `totalValue` state variable to the given `_value`.
+The function checks if `_value` is greater than zero using `require()` to ensure a valid input.

+#### `addValue(uint256 _value)`

+Adds the given `_value` to the `totalValue`.
+The function uses `assert()` to check for potential integer overflow during the addition operation.

+#### `withdraw(uint256 _amount)`

+Allows the contract owner to withdraw a specified `_amount` from the contract.
+The function uses `require()` to check if the `_amount` to withdraw is not greater than the current `totalValue`.
+If `_amount` is more than 100, it uses `revert()` to prevent withdrawal with the custom error message "Withdrawal amount should not exceed 100."

-# Usage
+## Usage
-To use this smart contract, you can deploy it on an Ethereum development environment, such as Remix or Truffle.
-Interact with the functions using appropriate inputs to observe the different error-handling mechanisms.

-# Authors
-Metalcraft Rajender Singh Chauhan
-Username: Merci_CU
+1. Deploy the contract to an Ethereum network.
+2. Interact with the contract functions using an Ethereum wallet or a development environment.

+## Contributing

+Contributions to improve the contract's functionality or fix issues are welcome.
+Please fork the repository and create a pull request with your changes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.